Dariaaa/parser/README.md

 ```
 src
-  |
+  │   mssql2pg.py - loading metadata from mssql db and creating ddl instructions
+  │                 and uploading this metadata to sqlite db;
+  │                 transfering data from mssql db to postgres sql db
+  │
-  |   dbd2dbd.py - loading from mssql db and uploading to postgresql db
+  │   init_pgdb.py - loading metadata from db or xdb file and uploading to postgresql db
   │   dbd2xml.py - loading from sqlite db and write to xml file
   │   xml2dbd.py - parsing from xml file and uploading to sqite db
+  │
+  ├───data_transfering
+  │       data_transfering.py   - transfering data from mssql db to postgresql db
   │
   ├───db
   │       config.py             - contains url's and path's which uses in program
   │       mssql_queries.py      - contains sql queries for mssql database